Today I will tell you which restaurants in Paris I liked the most in my trips to the French capital.

 Great for galettes (savory crepes made with buckwheat) and sweet crepes.

-Price 20 euros per person, but they had menus of € 11.90 that included first, second, dessert, and a glass of cider or homemade apple juice.
+Price 20 euros per person, but they had menus of € 11.90, including the first plate, second plate, dessert, and a glass of cider or homemade apple juice.

 Lovely customer service and the crepes are superb!